samuelefonio/New-Projects/Academical projects/Overview.md

 The data sets are not present, since they were provided by our professor as academical material and they could be affected by copyright.

-The academical Python project was made for examination of the course "Database and Algorithms" (Algorithms part).
+The academical Python project was made for examination of the course "Database and Algorithms" (Algorithms part) and was done in couple.
+I managed the coding part.
+It contains:
+- setup_1.py : The setup used for the implementation of Fleury's and "general" Hierholzer's algorithms;
+- setup_2.py : The setup used for the Hierholzer's algorithm (best performing);
+- Examples.ipynb : The set of examples on which we performed our algorithm;
+- A final report in which we discussed the problem and its solution.